kenvalley/Kaggle-titanic-project/README.md

 # Kaggle-titanic-project
-Team 2 Kaggle - Titanic Project
+Team 2 Titanic Project: A model that predicts the survival of passengers who boarded the Titanic.